mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_todo_list_beginning/index.md

 {{LearnSidebar}}{{PreviousMenuNext("Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started","Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_components", "Learn/Tools_and_testing/Client-side_JavaScript_frameworks")}}

 Let's say that we've been tasked with creating a proof-of-concept in React – an app that allows users to add, edit, and delete tasks they want to work on, and also mark tasks as complete without deleting them.
-This article will walk you through putting the basic `App` component structure and styling in place, ready for individual component definition and interactivity, which we'll add later.
+This article will walk you through the basic structure and styling of such an application, ready for individual component definition and interactivity, which we'll add later.

 > **Note:** If you need to check your code against our version, you can find a finished version of the sample React app code in our [todo-react repository](https://github.com/mdn/todo-react).
 For a running live version, see <https://mdn.github.io/todo-react/>.